 Refusing a breathalyzer test demanded by a police officer will prompt an immediate loss of your driving privileges in every state and make it hard to find cheap car insurance.

 In Alaska and Maine, refusing to take a breathalyzer includes automatic jail time.

-Think about lowering your car insurance rates by requesting FREE car insurance quotes— enter your ZIP code to get started today!
+Think about lowering your car insurance rates after refusing breathalzyer tests or being charged with a DUI by shopping around — enter your ZIP code to get started today.